cahirwpz/mimiker/wiki/docs/tests.md

 The same goes with usage of every function that may not execute successfully.

 Also watch out for `assert`, *it's a macro* which means that expression inside may be executed more than once.
-Hence, code below is absolutely **unacceptable**.
+Hence, version of `fork` below is absolutely **unacceptable**.

 ```c
 pid_t child_pid;